treffynnon/treffynnon/README.md

-I am an Australian Zend certified Senior Developer working in Brisbane, Australia with a passion for mountain biking.
+I am an Australian Senior Developer working in Brisbane, Australia with a passion for mountain biking.

 Currently, learning Rust and Spanish.